 The issuing entity will issue the notes pursuant to the terms of the indenture, a form of which has been filed as an exhibit to the registration statement, to be dated as of the closing date between the issuing entity and the indenture trustee for the benefit of the noteholders.
 We will file a copy of the final indenture with the SEC concurrently with or prior to the time we file this prospectus with the SEC.
 Each noteholder will have the right to receive payments made with respect to the receivables and other assets in the issuing entity property and certain rights and benefits available to the indenture trustee under the indenture and the sale and servicing agreement.
-Wilmington Trust, National Association will be the indenture trustee.
+Citibank, N.A. will be the indenture trustee.

-The indenture trustee will distribute principal and interest on each payment date to holders in whose names the notes were registered on the latest record date.
+The indenture trustee will distribute principal and interest on each payment date to holders in whose names the notes were registered on the related record date.

-All payments required to be made on the notes will be made monthly on each payment date, which will be the 15th day of each month or, if that day is not a Business Day, then the next Business Day beginning September 15, 2021.
+All payments required to be made on the notes will be made monthly on each payment date, which will be the 15th day of each month or, if that day is not a Business Day, then the next Business Day beginning March 15, 2022 (the "payment date").